WATER, EARTH& FIRE

 Let go of perfection and trust our instincts, express ourselves and experiment with the sensitive nature of ceramics.

 It’s part of who we are.
 We are part of a whole: nature, the process of maturing, the transformation, it’s an amazing universe that’s worth exploring.
 Lean your ear upon the earth and listen!

 Ceramics made of our own two hands, from ourselves.
 Where functionality, beauty and pleasure converge.

 Ceramic art can tell a story without words

-It’s an integral part of mother EARTH, a lifeline between man and nature, a world we’re often disconnected from, heavily relying on its virtual representation in our everyday lives.
+Ceramic art can tell a story without words, it’s an integral part of mother EARTH, a lifeline between man and nature, a world we’re often disconnected from, heavily relying on its virtual representation in our everyday lives.
 This is what a piece of pottery is all about: the link between man and nature.

-I hope we can all take the time to enjoy it, feel it in our bones and redefine its heritage.
+I hope we can all take the time to enjoy it, feel it in our bones, and redefine its heritage.